11notes/docker-kms/README.md

 * [alpine](https://alpinelinux.org)

 # TIPS
-* Only use rootless container runtime (podman, rootless docker)
-* Allow non-root ports < 1024 via `echo "net.ipv4.ip_unprivileged_port_start=53" > /etc/sysctl.d/ports.conf`
+* Allow non-root ports < 1024 via `echo "net.ipv4.ip_unprivileged_port_start={n}" > /etc/sysctl.d/ports.conf`
 * Use a reverse proxy like Traefik, Nginx to terminate TLS with a valid certificate
 * Use Let’s Encrypt certificates to protect your SSL endpoints
 * [Microsoft LICD](https://learn.microsoft.com/en-us/openspecs/office_standards/ms-oe376/6c085406-a698-4e12-9d4d-c3b0ee3dbc4a)

 # ElevenNotes<sup>™️</sup>
 This image is provided to you at your own risk.
 Always make backups before updating an image to a new version.
 Check the changelog for breaking changes.
+You can find all my repositories on [github](https://github.com/11notes).